 One of the key recommendations from this report was the introduction of lateral entry into higher government positions that require specialized knowledge and skills not always available within the traditional civil services.
 The ARC identified that certain government roles, particularly those involving economics, finance, technology, and public policy, would benefit from the expertise of professionals from the private sector, academia, and public sector undertakings.
 The introduction of lateral entry was seen as a way to bridge the gap between the evolving needs of the nation and the existing capabilities of the civil services.

-Need for Specialized Expertise
+Need for specialized expertise

 The ARC recognized that the Indian bureaucracy, while capable, often lacked the specialized skills needed to tackle complex, modern challenges.
 To address this, the Commission proposed creating a talent pool of professionals who could be inducted into the government on a short-term or contractual basis.
 These individuals would bring fresh perspectives, cutting-edge expertise, and innovative approaches to governance.